Emma banner

 Emma's ideal table

-Your Table Style If you want a game that feels like a TV series you can’t stop thinking about—where you fall in love with NPCs, panic over impossible choices, and celebrate the small victories as much as the boss fights—then you’ll fit right in at my table.
-I run heavy roleplay, character-driven stories where your choices actually matter.
-Your backstory isn’t just flavour text—it becomes fuel for the plot.
-Expect personal arcs, messy emotions, found family energy, and those quiet moments that hit harder than any crit.
-I’m firmly Rule of Cool.
-If you describe something cinematic and it makes sense in the fiction, I’ll do my best to make it happen.
-I also use player-friendly homebrew—little boosts, narrative edges, and flexibility that rewards creativity—without breaking balance or stealing the spotlight from others.
-My games are 18+ (not for explicit content), because I enjoy exploring mature themes, complex relationships, and moral grey areas with players who can communicate clearly and handle nuance.
-This is an ensemble cast, not a “main character” show.
-You don’t need to be a professional actor—just willing to give roleplay an honest try, collaborate, and share the spotlight so everyone gets moments to shine (including you).
-Inclusivity & Table Culture My tables aim to be welcoming and LGBTQIA+ friendly, and I have zero tolerance for harassment, bigotry, or discrimination.
-I’m always learning—if I mess up, I’ll listen, correct it, and do better.
-Content & Boundaries No explicit sexual content.
-Romance is welcome with clear consent, but anything beyond light affection fades to black.
-Sensitive topics (suicide, self-harm, murder, child abuse, etc.) only appear if everyone explicitly agrees, and never in graphic detail—kept off-screen or faded out.
-Whenever possible, you’ll have chances to intervene and prevent harm in the story.
-Safety Tools I use a simple safeword system.
-If it’s used, I pause the scene, ask what element needs changing (not why), and remove or adjust it immediately—no pressure, no judgement, no explanations required.
-If you’re looking for a table that’s collaborative, cinematic, emotionally invested, and built around safety and respect, you’ll feel at home here.
+If you want a game that feels like a TV series you cannot stop thinking about, where you fall in love with NPCs, panic over impossible choices, and celebrate small victories just as much as the big boss fights, then you will likely fit right in at my table.
+That is the kind of experience I strive to create for my players.
+I run heavy roleplay, character-driven stories where your choices genuinely matter.
+Your backstory is not just flavour text; it becomes part of the plot and helps shape the direction of the campaign.
+You can expect personal arcs, messy emotions, found family energy, and quiet moments that often hit harder than any critical hit.
+I lean strongly into Rule of Cool, so if you describe something cinematic and it makes sense in the fiction, I will do my best to make it happen.
+I also use player-friendly homebrew, including small boosts, narrative flexibility, and creative allowances that reward imagination without breaking balance or taking the spotlight away from other players.
+My games are 18+, not because they are focused on explicit content, but because I enjoy exploring mature themes, complex relationships, and moral grey areas with players who can communicate clearly and engage with nuance.
+Even so, this is an ensemble cast, not a main character show.
+You do not need to be a professional actor to play at my table, but I do ask that you are willing to give roleplay an honest try, collaborate with others, and share the spotlight so everyone has a chance to shine.
+I aim for my tables to be welcoming, inclusive, and LGBTQIA+ friendly.
+I have zero tolerance for harassment, bigotry, or discrimination of any kind.
+I am always learning, and if I get something wrong, I will listen, correct it, and do better.
+Respect and safety matter just as much to me as good storytelling.
+In terms of content and boundaries, there is no explicit sexual content at my table.
+Romance is welcome when there is clear consent, but anything beyond light affection will fade to black.
+Sensitive topics such as suicide, self-harm, murder, or child abuse will only appear if everyone has explicitly agreed to their inclusion, and even then they will never be described in graphic detail.
+They will be handled off-screen, lightly referenced, or faded out.
+Whenever possible, players will also have opportunities in the story to intervene and prevent harm.
+I use a simple safeword system alongside other safety tools.
+If a safeword is used, I pause the scene, ask what element needs changing rather than why, and remove or adjust it immediately.
+There is no pressure, no judgement, and no expectation that anyone has to explain themselves.
+If you are looking for a table that is collaborative, cinematic, emotionally invested, and built around safety and respect, you will feel at home here.
+If you do not, please talk to me.
+I can only maintain that inclusive feeling if we communicate, whether that is by text or by voice.
+My door is open to you, adventurers.

 Featured Prompts